Jasper-ketelaar/Rump/README.md

 });
 ```

+## Request Configuration
+Requests are configured using the `RequestConfig` class.
+By default request config supports most
+configuratble options for a `HttpURLConnection` however any option not supported by this
+class can be modified using the `connectionConsumer` in `RequestConfig`.
+I can also add more options
+to the request configuration, just create an issue.

+## HttpResponse
+The HttpResponse contains the following values:
+- The response code
+- The response message
+- The config used for the request that generated this response
+- The headers that the server responded with
+- The response body mapped as the type you requested

+The HttpResponse object will also be returned in case of an error, however
+the response body will not be mapped to your requested type but will be kept as
+a string.

 ## Overriding config values
 Sometimes your default config values, whether they come from a constructed instance or
 simply the default values supplied by Rump, are not enough for a specific request.